anthonyrisinger/cga/8/cga+15.md

 Geometric algebra in production isn't about mathematical beauty—it's about solving real problems with acceptable performance and manageable complexity.
 The framework excels when you need unified handling of diverse geometric operations, when numerical stability matters more than raw speed, or when architectural simplicity justifies moderate performance overhead.

 But let's be clear: you'll write more code than the elegant mathematical formulas suggest.
 You'll spend time optimizing operations that traditional methods get for free.
 You'll debug numerical issues that matrix libraries have already solved.
 You'll train team members who are comfortable with vectors and matrices but find bivectors and motors alien.
+You'll build and maintain permanent interfaces to traditional systems because that's where the ecosystem lives.

 Is it worth it?
 For the right problems, absolutely.
 A CAD system that handles points, lines, planes, circles, and spheres uniformly can eliminate thousands of lines of special-case code.
 A robotics system using motors avoids gimbal lock and quaternion normalization headaches.
 A ray tracer with unified intersection handling becomes architecturally cleaner even if individual operations are slower.

 The key is honest assessment.
 Geometric algebra is a powerful tool, not a silver bullet.
 Use it where its strengths align with your needs, optimize critical paths as needed, and maintain bridges to traditional methods.
 The result won't be mathematically pure, but it will be practical, maintainable, and robust—the hallmarks of production-quality software.

 Remember: the goal isn't to use geometric algebra everywhere, but to use it where it provides genuine engineering advantages.
 Sometimes that's a small core of critical operations.
 Sometimes it's a complete architectural transformation.
 Wisdom lies in knowing the difference.
+And always remember that in production, the best solution is rarely the purest—it's the one that ships, scales, and satisfies the requirements while remaining maintainable by your team.

 ---